-The pre-toss banter can give you an indication of how the afternoon is going to pan out as the captains exchange some meaningless chat concerning the Kiwi bowler who is out of action for a few weeks; how they have literally snatched defeat from the jaws of victory twice this season and the same old same old nonsense of how difficult it is to get a team together (apparently Thursday is the default day that the top batter and bowler cried off) so we may not be that strong today.
-Aha!
-The ubiquitous reverse swing psychology has finally made its way to the village square.
-And if I was a betting man, I would lay the house on one of the skippers responding to our pre-match talk about Law 42 (players’ behaviour) with the Pavlovian response: You won’t get any problems from us, umps.
-I’m reassured that I predict a riot is now apparently unavailable in the bar’s jukebox.
+The pre-toss banter between the captains is more scripted than improvised.
+Stock lines include asking where we had officiated last week (I can barely remember what I had for breakfast); reflecting on the Kiwi bowler who is out of action for a few weeks; how the club has literally snatched defeat from the jaws of victory twice this season; how consistency has been lacking; how difficult it is to get a team together so we are struggling a bit today (aha, some reverse swing psychology making its way onto the village square).
+And if I was a betting man, I would lay the house on one of the skippers responding to our pre-match talk about Law 42 (players’ behaviour) with the Pavlovian: You won’t get any problems from us, umps.
+(After the game I make a note that Kaiser Chiefs’ I predict a riot is available in the bar’s jukebox).

-The coin is flipped and lands on the hallowed turf and either it’s an immediate decision (often accompanied by a smug we’ll have a bat/bowl) or there is one of those uncomfortable pauses you find in job interviews when the candidate repeats the question the employer asks because he doesn’t know the answer.
+The coin is flipped and I’ve seen captains looking way higher than its trajectory in the hope that divine intervention will ensure it lands with a result.
+It’s either an immediate we’ll have a bat/bowl or there is one of those uncomfortable pauses you find in job interviews when the candidate repeats the question the employer has asked because he doesn’t know the answer.

-Before heading off to liaise with scorers there is the small matter of our match fees.
-Call me old fashioned but I much prefer the fee to be presented to me in a sealed C6 envelope with Umpire on the front.
-But I regret to say there is one skipper out of ten (unscientific cohort) who looks like he enjoyed his Friday night out and who turns up slightly confused, emptying his pockets of accoutrements that include creased bank notes, coins and an occasional betting slip with the batting order on the back.
+And so the ceremony is complete.
+But before we head off to liaise with scorers there is the small matter of our match fees.
+Call me old fashioned, but I much prefer the money to be presented in a sealed C6 envelope with Umpire on the front.
+But there is an unscientific cohort of one-skipper-in-ten whose Friday night may have included one too many.
+He empties his pocket with accoutrements that include items that do not require a plug here, along with my payment in the form of creased banknotes and a betting slip that includes the side’s batting order on the back.